COMB HONEY is the Goal for 2018 – make more COMB HONEY !!

 Drawn comb will only entice the bees to settle down to building a good brood nest.

-If the new hive contains only foundation, then the swarm is eager to build comb throughout the entire hive and not just around the brood area.
+Here’s the concept: If the new hive contains only foundation, then the swarm is eager to build comb throughout the entire hive and not just around the brood area.
 The bees won’t just be distracted to building comb for brood.
 They will build it for nectar/honey storage, too.
+This is the goal for making comb honey for 2018.
+I’ll let you know how it works out in July 2018.

 But first, I’ll need to keep a few comb honey supers on hand – to be prepared and ready.
 I already have them purchased and put together.
 Now, I’m ready to prime & paint when the weather warms up.
 Swarming season for us starts generally around April 10th.